How Chiropractic Helped Me

 When was the first time you heard about animal chiropractic?
 Were you surprised that you had not heard of it before?
 Such was the case for me, and I was a veterinarian when I first heard the words animal chiropractic.

 The American Veterinary Chiropractic Association (AVCA) was officially formed in 1989.
-However, a chiropractor named BJ Palmer was adjusting animals in the early 1900’s and it is likely that chiropractic-like care has been performed for animals in previous centuries as that is known to be the case for humans.
+However, a chiropractor named BJ Palmer was adjusting animals in the early 1900s and it is likely that chiropractic-like care has been performed for animals in previous centuries as that is known to be the case for humans.
 Even with this being the case, I never heard about animal chiropractic in veterinary school when I graduated in 2016.
 It is my hope and prayer that this changes for the future generations of veterinarians.

 When I started receiving chiropractic care for myself, I was already a veterinarian and also pregnant with my child.
 I remember during that first year of visiting my chiropractor I would sit in the office wondering if I had missed my calling, feeling the desire to be a chiropractor.
 I found chiropractic fascinating.
 I had also become disheartened within my veterinary career; that is a story for another essay.
 Then a veterinary colleague of mine whom I had become acquainted with through a social media group shared that she was becoming certified in animal chiropractic and that it brought her so much joy.
 That story was like glory shining down from heaven giving me hope and excitement.
 I can be a part of chiropractic as a veterinarian?!
 Count me in!
 When I learned that one of the only 5 post graduate animal chiropractic programs approved by the AVCA in the United States was being offered locally at Parker University in Dallas it was almost too good to be true.
 I knew that I could not say no and eagerly awaited the next enrollment period.
-I further fell in love with chiropractic during the program and met some amazing people.
+I further fell in love with chiropractic during the program and met many amazing chiropractors and veterinarians.
 It has been a true joy to create Nose to Tail Animal Care.

 Office Visit Location:

-2041 State Highway 78 North
+2041 North State Highway 78

-Suite 106
+Unit 106

 Wylie, Texas 75098